 We are proud to comply with regulations across the world and across various sensitive sectors of activity such as healthcare and education.
 You can use our services with confidence that Google provides the tools and protections you need to meet your compliance requirements.

-In order to help answer some of the many questions we receive, we have created this FAQ and a corresponding Google Apps security site.
+To help answer some of the many questions we receive, we have created this FAQ and a corresponding G Suite security site.
 We hope this helps to answer some of your questions about Google's position on these important issues!
 Be sure to check Google's Privacy and Terms page for more consumer tools and information relating to consumer privacy.

 Our customers and regulators expect independent verification of security, privacy and compliance controls.
 Google undergoes several independent third party audits on a regular basis to provide this assurance.
 This means that an independent auditor has examined the controls present in our data centers, infrastructure and operations.
 Google solutions have regular audits for the following standard:

-The SOC3 Seal of Assurance is published on a certified site and symbolizes that our controls have been examined by an independent accountant.
+The SOC3 report proves that our controls have been examined by an independent accountant.
 It represents the practitioner’s report on management's assertion(s) that the entity's business being relied upon is in conformity with the applicable Trust Services Principle(s) and Criteria.
-The full SOC3 audit report is also available for download on this certified site.
-The extensive SOC2 report can be obtained under NDA.
-The ISO27001 certificate proves the functional scope of this ISO/IEC 27001:2005 Certification is bounded by the Google Apps for Business (and Google Apps for Education), Google Cloud Platform, Google Helpouts, Google Plus, Google Now, Google Analytics and Analytics Premium offerings and the data contained or collected by those offerings and specified facilities.
+The full SOC3 audit report is also available for download.
+The ISO27001 certificate proves the functional scope of this ISO/IEC 27001:2005.
+Certification is bounded by the G Suite (and G Suite for Education), Google Cloud Platform, Google Plus, Google Now, Google Analytics, and Analytics Premium offerings and the data contained or collected by those offerings and specified facilities.

 The European Commission’s Data Protection Directive is an important piece of privacy legislation passed by the European Union (EU) in 1995.
 It restricts the movement of data from the EU to non-EU countries that do not meet the EU’s “adequacy” standard for privacy protection.
 Processing personal data strictly within the EU is one means of compliance with the Directive.
-Other means of compliance don’t require data location within the EU, such as participation in the U.S.-EU Safe Harbor Framework or the use of European Commission-approved model contract clauses.
+Other means of compliance don’t require data location within the EU, such as the use of European Commission-approved model contract clauses.